 Scipio is a decidedly white-collar town, with fully 88.14% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Scipio is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Scipio who work in law enforcement and fire fighting (41.53%), community and social services (14.41%), and sales jobs (13.56%).

-Scipio is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Scipio does not have a public transit system used by locals to get to and from work.

 The per capita income in Scipio in 2022 was $34,383, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $137,532 for a family of four.